afrl-rq/OpenUxAS-SoI/docker/00b_README.md

 files in the directory `OpenUxAS/docker/ContainerScriptsAndFiles` are scripts that are designed to be executed inside the Docker containers.

-- `buildUxAS_Debug.sh` calls the appropriate Meson and Ninja from inside the `uxas-build` Docker image to build a debug version of UxAS.
+- `buildUxAS_Debug.py` calls the appropriate Meson and Ninja from inside the `uxas-build` Docker image to build a debug version of UxAS.

-- `buildUxAS.sh` calls the appropriate Meson and Ninja from inside the `uxas-build` Docker image to build a release version of UxAS
+- `buildUxAS.py` calls the appropriate Meson and Ninja from inside the `uxas-build` Docker image to build a release version of UxAS

 - `Dockerfile_uxas-build` is the DockerFile that defines the